Appraisal: Turned Ash Burl Bowl, ca. 1820

 Buy Now

-Enter now for a chance to win free tickets to ANTIQUES ROADSHOW's 2025 Tour!
-Plus, see which cities we're headed to!Providing Support for PBS.org
+Enter now for a chance to win a pair of free tickets to one of the three stops on ANTIQUES ROADSHOW's 2026 Tour.
+Sweepstakes entry deadline is April 6.Providing Support for PBS.org

 Learn Moreabout PBS online sponsorshipGUEST: This came from my grandmother's home, upstate New York.